 Regular eye exams at Papale Eye Center in Springfield, MA, are important in maintaining eye health.
 Early intervention is crucial in preventing vision loss from a disease such as glaucoma, which may not cause symptoms until significant and irreversible damage has taken place.
 Early detection of eye problems gives a patient a choice of treatment options and reduces the risk of permanent damage.
-During a comprehensive eye exam, eye diseases or other abnormalities that are not yet causing symptoms can be detected.
+During a comprehensive eye exam, Dr. Papale looks for eye diseases or other abnormalities that are not yet causing symptoms that can be detected.

 Benefits of Eye Exams:

 During a comprehensive eye examination, simple refractive errors are detected, and serious eye problems or diseases, including the following, are diagnosed:

 - Eye-tracking difficulty

 A comprehensive eye exam differs from a vision screening.
 The latter only tests visual acuity and is commonly performed by a school nurse, optician, pediatrician or another healthcare provider.

 To evaluate the eyes thoroughly and detect any problems, the following tests are performed by Dr. Papale:

 - Keratometry (measures the curvature of the cornea)